Taloonys/languages-basic-syntax/kotlin/README.md

 * `Multiparadigm`
 * bold compile -> `kotlinc`
     * run -> `java`
-* Kotlin is incredibly rich on features language, a lot came from both Haskell and Python
+* Kotlin is `incredibly rich` on features language, a lot came from both Haskell and Python.
+    * I described a few contents... it's kinda huge

 ## Java
 * `Fully OOP`, no procedure, every single method or class param should be marked personally (public and etc)